Special Education Programs

-The staff members of the Integrated Preschool believe that all children are unique in their learning style and can benefit from being exposed to a developmental curriculum.
+Wallingford has the pleasure of providing preschool experiences for three and four year old students.
+The staff members of the Preschool believe that all children are unique in their learning style and can benefit from being exposed to a developmental curriculum.
 The Preschool provides an active, nurturing environment that fosters positive behaviors and independence.
+Both three and four year old programs are offered in the district.

-For more information about the Integrated Preschool, contact:
+For more information about the Wallingford Public Schools Preschool Program, contact,

 - instruction by certified staff